 Delivering Coaching Sessions

-- Practical Session (20 minute Analytical & 15 minute Final SSG) As of July 1, 2019 this is completed via Video submission.
+- Practical Session (20 minute Analytical & 15 minute Final SSG) – completed via video submission

 - Coaching Portfolio (completed during the course)